leanprover-community/mathematics_in_lean/README.md

 The book is designed to be read as you work through examples and exercises, using a copy of this repository on your computer.
-Alternatively, you can use Gitpod to run Lean and VS Code in the cloud.
+Alternatively, you can use Gitpod or GitHub Codespaces to run Lean and VS Code in the cloud.

 This version of *Mathematics in Lean* is designed for [Lean 4](https://leanprover.github.io/) and [Mathlib](https://github.com/leanprover-community/mathlib4).